,

 Basis Risk in Livestock Markets

 In grain markets, basis risk is usually less than futures price risk.
 That is, basis changes are usually less than changes in the futures price.
-This means that acting on pricing opportunities based on a basis level is usually a sound risk management tool for grain producers.
+This means that acting on pricing opportunities based on a basis level is usually a sound risk management strategy for grain producers.

 However, in Canadian livestock markets the basis risk is NOT always less than the futures price risk.
 This is because livestock markets deal with a non-storable commodity.
 As slaughter cattle reach market weights, they must be sold or suffer discounts.
 This will push the cash market lower, and weaken the basis.
-The cost of gain for Canadian feeder cattle can be different than the cost of gain in the US A higher cost of gain in Canada can push Canadian feeder cattle prices down without affecting US feeder cattle futures.
+The cost of gain for Canadian feeder cattle can be different than the cost of gain in the US.
+Higher cost of gain in Canada can push Canadian feeder cattle prices down without affecting US feeder cattle futures.
 That situation would usually weaken Canadian feeder cattle basis levels.

 Reading Historic Basis Charts